 An addressable control module is used to activate the power supply and an addressable monitor module is used to sense power supply trouble conditions.
-The MS-9200 has the capability of locating control and monitor modules up to 10,000 feet (3,000 m) away from the panel.
+The Fire•Lite MS-9200 has the capability of locating control and monitor modules up to 10,000 feet away.
 Cut JP2, R63 and D31 for this application.